Last updated: 10.09.2024

 If the transfer to Fortnox does not work, an error message is displayed.
 Error messages only appear if something goes wrong during export.
 Error messages are displayed in a popup window, and are not saved anywhere.

-If you are exporting from several different computers, and it works on some computers but not on all, it is probably because the computer does not have a self-signed certificate.
+If exports are done from several different computers, and they work on some computers but not on all of them, it is probably because the computer does not have a self-signed certificate.
 All computers that will be capable of exporting invoices and supplier bills to Fortnox must have a self-signed certificate to be authenticated.
-See Step 1: Create a self-signed certificate above.
+(See Step 1: Create a self-signed certificate above.

-Your browser is too old or Internet Explorer is opened by default.
+Your browser is too old or Internet Explorer opens by default.
 In order to export to Fortnox, it is important that you use a modern standard browser, such as Edge, Firefox or Chrome.

 The Fortnox web service is currently down.